 3. On-site product tests and checks

-The third section of a QC checklist outlines necessary product tests and checks that the inspector should conduct on-site (related: How to Address On-Site Product Testing in a QC Checklist).
+The third section of a QC checklist outlines necessary product tests and checks that the inspector should conduct on-site.
 Product tests help ensure the product conforms to any standards or claims of performance, safety or function.
 This section will vary greatly between different product types—from blade strength testing for ceramic knives, to hi-pot testing for electrical appliances.

 This section of QC checklists also typically includes a variety of testing equipment and tools required.
 If you’re hiring a third-party inspector, be sure to clarify who will provide the tools and equipment for testing in the checklist.
 Inspectors often can’t conduct the testing you require when the party you expect to provide the necessary equipment doesn’t know it’s their responsibility.